 How the Bitcoin calculator works

 The calculator tool lets you convert any amount of Bitcoin (including fractional amounts) into the world currency of your choice.
-The calculator takes the amount of Bitcoin you wish to convert, and uses the current market rate to figure out how much it is worth in different fiat currencies instantly.
+The calculator takes the amount of BTC you wish to convert and uses the current market rate to figure out how much it is worth in different fiat currencies instantly.

 Why should I use it?